tolkit/telomeric-identifier/README.md

     -f, --fasta <fasta>            The input fasta file.
     -l, --length <length>          Length of substring.
     -o, --output <output>          Output filename for the CSVs (without extension). [default: tidk-explore] -t, --threshold <threshold>    Positions of repeats are only reported if they occur sequentially in a greater number than the threshold. [default: 100]
 ```

 `tidk find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
 Uses the <a href="http://telomerase.asu.edu/sequences_telomere.html">telomeric repeat database</a>.
 Prototype code done.

 ```
 tidk-find
-Supply the name of a clade your organsim belongs to.
+Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade.

 USAGE:
     tidk find [FLAGS] --clade <clade> --fasta <fasta> --output <output> --window <window>